What do “GSM” and “CDMA" mean?

 You will need a stable wifi connection to activate the SIM card in the kit.
 Once it's activated, you won't need wifi to place calls or send texts as your phone will be able to access the data on the network we use, while still also being able to use wifi whenever wifi is available.

 If you're activating your TextNow SIM card over a public wifi connection (i.e. at a cafe or library), often there will be an additional step after you connect in order to access the internet.
 If you're having difficulty activating while on a public wifi connection, try opening your browser on your device as you may have to complete an additional step through your browser before your device fully connects.

 That depends on your device.
-Certain specific CDMA phones from Sprint, Boost and Virgin Mobile we can activate directly onto TextNow without the need for another SIM card.
-For all other unlocked phones or GSM phones, we’ll ship you an Activation Kit with the right SIM card to use with TextNow.
+For all unlocked phones or GSM phones, we’ll ship you an Activation Kit with the right SIM card to use with TextNow.

 I'm afraid not.
-Our TextNow service runs off the Nationwide Sprint® Network* which is unavailable outside the US.
+Our TextNow service runs off a network that is unavailable outside the US.
 You can, however, use your TextNow activated device over wifi outside of the US to call and text numbers within the US and Canada, as well as use your international long distance credits to call numbers outside the US and Canada while on wifi.